Ammonium sulfate, (NH₄)₂SO₄, is used in fertilizers to provide ni... | Channels for Pearson+

 1

-Since each mole of ammonium sulfate contains 2 moles of nitrogen atoms, divide the moles of nitrogen atoms by 2 to find the moles of ammonium sulfate.
+Perform the multiplication to find the total number of formula units in 0.200 moles of ammonium sulfate.

-Compile the steps to find the moles of ammonium sulfate from the given number of nitrogen atoms.
+Ensure the units cancel appropriately, leaving you with the number of formula units as the final unit.

 Was this helpful?